Tinker0425/PetFinderAPI/README.md

 The **problem** is the challenge of handling, processing, and visualizing pet adoption data from Pet Finder API [docs](https://www.petfinder.com/developers/v2/docs/) in an automated, scalable, and efficient manner.
 The **solution** is an end-to-end data pipeline leveraging **Python, Terraform, DBT, Google BigQuery, and Google Cloud Storage**, with automation via **GitHub Actions**.

+## :building_construction: Pipeline Architecture

 The architecture of the data pipeline involves several components:

 1. **Data Ingestion**: Extracting pet adoption data from the PetFinder API using Python.
+Automated with Github Actions cron job.
 2. **Storage & Processing**: Using **Google Cloud Storage (GCS) as a data lake** and **Python with Terraform** for automation.
 3. **Data Warehousing**: Moving processed data from GCS to **Google BigQuery** using Python.
 4. **Data Transformation**: Using **DBT** to clean, model, and optimize data by processing and transforming the data for meaningful insights using partitioning and clustering.
 5. **Visualization**: Creating a **Google Data Studio Looker dashboard** with 2 tiles of insights on pet adoption trends.
 6. **Automation**: Using **GitHub Actions** for automated daily batch processing.

-## :building_construction: Pipeline Architecture
-User clone, create PetFinder API and add secrets, create GCP project and service account and add secrets.
-Then run terraform action yml to create bucket and bigquery, then action daily run will add csv to bucket and data to bigquery.
+:warning: Note that the user must manually create an account for [PetFinder API](https://www.petfinder.com/developers/v2/docs/), update Github Actions, and create a Google Cloud account.

 ![project workflow](project.drawio.svg)

 ## :cloud: Cloud

-This project utilizes Google Cloud Platform (GCP) services including Google Cloud Storage (GCS) and BigQuery for data storage and processing.
+This project utilizes Google Cloud Platform (GCP) services including Google Cloud Storage (GCS) Data Lake and BigQuery Data Warehouse for data storage and processing.
 This project uses Terraform `Infrastructure as Code (IaC)` to automate the setup and management of cloud resources including the GCP bucket for the data lake.
-### TODO - Google Cloud Storage Bucket using TERRAFORM

 ## :violin: Batch / Workflow orchestration